ChihChiu29/brutal_randoom/README.md

 If you are REALLY bothered by this, tweak mods from the `mods` folder.

 ## License
-This pack consists of GZDoom, Oblige, Freedom, and a few mods.
+This pack consists of GZDoom, Oblige, Freedom, and a few mods (like project brutality).
 All of them are free to download and fine for personal use.
 But if you want to use any of them commercially, check their sites for corresponding licenses.